paradigmxyz/spice/README.md

     - query_or_execution: query or execution to retrieve results of
     - verbose: whether to print verbose info
     - refresh: trigger a new execution, or just use most recent execution
+    - max_age: max age of last execution in seconds, or trigger a new execution
     - parameters: dict of query parameters
     - api_key: dune api key, otherwise use DUNE_API_KEY env var
     - performance: performance level